List of Wentworth characters: Lucy Gambaro

 Lucy "Juice" Gambaro (Sally-Anne Upton) (seasons 3–6) is an inmate at Wentworth.
 She and her crew are often predatory towards new or young prisoners and are known to gang-rape victims.
 "Juice" has Hepatitis-C and pricks Vera with an infected needle while holding her hostage.
 In season 5, she has her tongue cut out by Joan Ferguson.
 She returns in season 6, as a member of Vicky Kosta's gang.

+Latham

+Latham (Sarah Howett) (seasons 1-7) is an inmate at Wentworth.
+She is seen in the background throughout the show.
+In season 1, she helps Franky get revenge on Jacs.
+In season 3, she is one of Lucy Gambaro's henchwomen, along with Stella Radic.
+In season 5, she helps hold Linda Miles hostage in Ferguson's "kangaroo court".
+In season 6, she is part of Vicky Kosta's fight club, where she fights and loses to Ruby.
+In season 7, she is one of Kaz' supporters in dealing with the drug problem.
+Interestingly, in "Coup De Grace", Vera calls her Latham, but in season 6, her supporters in the fight club call her Greenslade.